The Visitor Center and Klingsberg Aviary will be closed to visitors from December 22, 2024, through January 22, 2025.

 Sculpture of the Great Auk

-Penn State Altoona Reflecting Pond
+This sculpture was displayed at the Penn State Altoona Reflecting Pond.

 The Great Auk was a large flightless seabird found in the North Atlantic Ocean.
 Like penguins in the Southern Hemisphere, they had small wings and were unable to fly.
 Instead, they used their paddle-like wings to “fly” underwater in pursuit of fish.
 Great Auks nested in large colonies on islands in the North Atlantic.
 The large concentrations of flightless birds made them vulnerable to overexploitation by people.
 They were taken for food, fat, bait, feathers, and museum and private collections.
 In 1830, a volcanic eruption off the coast of Iceland destroyed the last large colony.

-LAST SEEN: The last documented pair of Great Auks was killed on Eldey Island, off the coast of Iceland, in 1844.
+Last seen: The last documented pair of Great Auks was killed on Eldey Island, off the coast of Iceland, in 1844.

 Labrador Duck